-Relatively static parameters and policies can be provisioned to the Vehicle System as part of the Cellular Network subscription information as agreed between the network operator and vehicle manufacturer (or MSP).
+Relatively static parameters and policies can be provisioned to the vehicle system as part of the cellular network subscription information as agreed between the network operator and vehicle manufacturer (or MSP).
 This may include device category, billing information, parameters to access the network, data rate, data transmission window, regional regulatory requirements and so on.
-Subscription information is provisioned by the Access Network, which is different from Solution 1.
+Subscription information is provisioned by the access network, which is different from Solution 1.

-This solution applies to the cellular Access Network only.
+This solution applies to the cellular access network only.

-Solution 2.2 - Configured through the Cellular Network
+Solution 2.2 - Configured through the cellular network

-In one alternative version of this solution, the MSP Server provisions the Cellular Network via the SCEF/NEF over the T8 reference point or Nnef interface.
-The Cellular Network can then enforce the vehicle system's policy via the UE's configuration update procedure as defined in a 3GPP specification [22].
-The parameters and policies can be updated by the MSP Servers on a periodic, event-triggered basis.
-This applies to the Access Network-related parameters and policies.
+In one alternative version of this solution, the mobility service instance provisions the cellular network via the SCEF/NEF over the T8 reference point or Nnef interface.
+The cellular network can then enforce the vehicle system's policy via the UE's configuration update procedure as defined in a 3GPP specification [22].
+The parameters and policies can be updated by the mobility service instances on a periodic, event-triggered basis.
+This applies to the access network-related parameters and policies.

 Figure 43.
-Procedure for provision configuration via Cellular Network.
+Procedure for provision configuration via cellular network.

-The parameter and policy update enforced by the Cellular Network is shown in Figure 43.
+The parameter and policy update enforced by the cellular network is shown in Figure 43.
 The procedure is described as follows:

-- 1) The MSP Center Server or Edge Server sends configuration parameters through APIs to the SCEF/NEF in the Cellular Network via T8 or Nnef. - 2) The SCEF/NEF applies configuration changes to Cellular Network entities, which may include a PCRF/PCF, HSS/UDM, UDR, etc. As stated in a 3GPP specification [22] clause 4.15.6, the MSP servers can leverage an AF to externally provision parameters to UDM/UDR. - 3) The updated parameters are delivered to the Vehicle System via N1/S1 or Uu.
-This step is optional: that is, the Vehicle System does not need to be specifically configured; the policies will be applied in the network when the UE performs access or mobility-related procedures.
+- 1) The MSP center server or edge server sends configuration parameters through APIs to the SCEF/NEF in the cellular network via T8 or Nnef. - 2) The SCEF/NEF applies configuration changes to cellular network entities, which may include a PCRF/PCF, HSS/UDM, UDR, etc. As stated in clause 4.15.6 of a 3GPP specification [22], the mobility service instances can leverage an AF to externally provision parameters to UDM/UDR. - 3) The updated parameters are delivered to the vehicle system via N1/S1 or Uu.
+This step is optional: that is, the vehicle system does not need to be specifically configured; the policies will be applied in the network when the UE performs access or mobility-related procedures.

-The SCEF/NEF can expose capabilities for MSP Servers to
+The SCEF/NEF can expose capabilities for mobility service instances to

-- Update UE-related information such as UE's behavior and its communication groups. - Negotiate a policy, such as a background data transfer policy. - Influence the traffic, such as data offloading, etc.
+- Update UE-related information such as the UE's behavior and its communication groups. - Negotiate a policy, such as a background data transfer policy.

+• Influence the traffic, such as data offloading, etc.